 Visitor information about the exhibition

 The Museum of the Jevrem Grujić House is located at 17, Svetogorska Street in Belgrade (next to Atelje 212 Theatre).
-It is open to visitors Thursdays and Fridays from 3 pm to 8 pm, Saturdays and Sundays from 11 am to 4 pm.
+It is open to visitors on Thursdays and Fridays from 3 pm to 8 pm, Saturdays and Sundays from 11 AM to 4 PM.
 Guided tours are organized every hour.

-During the exhibition, an educational, creative workshop for children “The Little Kingdom” is organized on Saturdays from 4.30 pm to 6 pm.
+During the exhibition, an educational, creative workshop for children “The Little Kingdom” is organized on Saturdays.

 Exhibition “Serbian Royal Portraits”

-Well, I believe that this story seems like a short history class to you 🙂
+Well, I believe that this story about the exhibition seems like a short history class to you 🙂

 The home of Jevrem Grujić was a well-known place for balls, social elites, and politicians of these times.